gvwilson/thirdbit/src/fiction/iffy/index.md

 The truck's motor whined to life.
 It rolled forward smoothly,
-bumping over the cobblestones.
+bumping over the cracked asphalt road.

-"You can take your mask off now,"
-Edson's voice said overhead.

-"Thanks."
-Iffy peeled it away from her face and wiped her eyes.
+"Thanks for comin' t' get me,"
+Iffy said.
 "How far are we goin'?
 And is Aunt Naggie aright?"

 "She's fine.
 She'll be pleased t' know you are too.
-Best settle in, though—we're gonna a bit."
+Best settle in, though—we're gonna be a few hours."
 She slid sideways as he rounded a tight corner.
-The low hum of tires on asphalt replaced the duh-duh-duh-duh of the cobblestones.
 "You want some music?"

 "Sure."